netanoir/da4a/_includes/actions/encampments/mauna-kea/mauna-kea.md

 ![TKTK](/da4a/assets/images/actions/encampments/mauna-kea/blockade-2014.jpg)
 > On October 7, 2014 Hawaiian cultural practitioners, environmentalists, and activists gather to stand in solidarity against the groundbreaking ceremony for the Thirty Meter Telescope (TMT). #buildingTMT #aoleTMT.
 Image via [Occupy Hilo/Flickr](https://www.flickr.com/photos/occupyhilo/15512231342/).

 “Armed or not, the military and the police have become involved in the project’s deliberations with the protectors of Mauna Kea,” they wrote.
-The letter urged fellow astronomers “to consider whether the future of our field is worth the damage to our relationship” to Native Hawaiians.
+The letter urged astronomers “to consider whether the future of our field is worth the damage to our relationship” to Native Hawaiians.

 Today, while the future of the TMT is still hamstrung in Mauna Kea, supporters of Native Hawaiian struggles are pressuring the University of California, one of the observatory’s six funders, to pull out from the project.
 A petition urging UC to divest from the TMT project has been signed by 1,048 undergraduate students, 70 graduate students, 119 alumni and 266 UC staff and faculty, while an online petition has reached nearly 400,000 signatures.